 Quick answer: 1-3 days per average size room, depending on the scope of works.
 May be more if extensive filling and repairs are needed.

 All jobs are different.
 Even small rooms take a full day, so the job would never take less than 1 day.
 Most jobs take about two days to complete if you want a high build and smooth finish.
 Larger areas , multiple rooms and repair works can take longer.
 It would be best if you can insure that the areas to be sanded will be free of traffic for this period of time.
-We will discuss approximate timings with you when we give you a free on-site consultation, so we can work round you to minimize any disruption.
+We will discuss approximate timings with you when we give you an on-site consultation, so we can work round you to minimize any disruption.
 Commercial jobs with minor repairs can normally take 2-3 days / nights for about 200 – 300 m2 in one area (we can work during night time where and when possible).

 Can you fill gaps ?
 Would you recommend this and how do you do it?